 | To see a full video of the easy sealer stripping / spraying process, click >>

 IMPORTANT INFORMATION ABOUT YOUR STONE TABLETOP

-Congratulations on the purchase of your outdoor furniture set featuring a beautifully handcrafted stone tabletop!
+Congratulations on the purchase of your outdoor furniture set featuring a beautifully handcrafted tile or stone tabletop!

 About Natural Stone

 Any natural stone will have some degree of absorption and therefore can absorb something that will stain it.
 Your stone tabletop has been sealed and protected with Aldon S-B-S Sealer

 .
 Therefore, from now on we are actually going to be discussing the maintenance of the sealer, not the stone